 There are too many of our Christian brothers and sisters who condemn the Church of Jesus Christ of Latter-day Saints as demonic.
 They do so through a myriad of tactics, but one heinous endeavor of theirs is to take our rich, deep, and profound doctrine and reduce it into single line phrases that sound as ridiculous and stupid as possible.
 It is a similar tactic used by Atheists to make Christianity, in general, seem simple, shallow, and only for the uneducated.
 This type of presentation of our doctrine is rooted in two-hundred years of attacks leveled against the doctrine of the Church of Jesus Christ of Latter-day saints.
 It is often information that is spread by those who honestly do not know that they spread lies—often these Christian brothers and sisters mean well as they seek to save the souls they think are lost to the devil.
 Though, I would plead to those well-meaning Christians to know that these lies have been started from those who do or have once understood our doctrine, but being deceived by Satan, have sought to lie, and reduce our doctrine into trivialities with the goal to deceive as many souls as possible from the truths that God has revealed to his prophets.
 Compared to the true doctrine we believe, the statements they make about our beliefs are untrue.
 I implore you to come at criticisms of these beliefs with a healthy skepticism.
 (The same goes for the beliefs of all people, if what you hear about another church’s belief seems too crazy to believe for a reasonable person, then you are likely being fed a misrepresentation of the true beliefs of those people, you should go and seek from the source what the true beliefs are.)
 The people who began spreading these falsehoods have purposely torn apart and reshaped our true doctrine so that those who read these claims will think, “Wow, that’s insane, how could any reasonable person believe this?”
-And I do not blame anyone for having those thoughts, if I was not a Latter-day Saint, then I might think the same.
 These reductionists claim we think we wear magic underwear or that we’ll be rewarded with our very own planet if we’re good enough.
 (This one is particularly blasphemous and not just for Latter-day Saints.
-Anyone who claims this is what LDS doctrine is, has a deep misunderstanding of the very nature of God himself.
+Anyone who claims this is what LDS doctrine is, has a deep misunderstanding of the very nature of God himself, not to mention this claim leaves Christ out entirely, who is the only reason any sort of exaltation is even possible.
 This claim results to reducing the role of God to being the overseer of one single planet.
 Is God not the ultimate King of all of the universe and beyond?
 It is insulting to the highest degree to the very Father that bestowed us with life on this planet in a universe of infinite worlds to suggest that when Christ grants the righteous “to sit with [Him] in [His] throne, even as [He] also overcame, and [is] set down with [the] Father in his throne” (Rev. 2:21) that he means we are to inherit a single planet.
 Is God the God of just the Earth?
 Or is he the ruler of the universe and everything beyond?
 Anyone that would reduce our doctrine to such a ridiculous state is admitting that they do not understand the role of God in the universe as taught by the Bible.
 And those who cannot, or refuse, to understand God would not know Him if he stood before them and spoke to their faces.)

 One such criticism they level against the Church of Jesus Christ is that we believe Jesus and Satan are brothers.
 To be fair, this one is actually not too far off the mark, despite the reductionist views with which these critics typically portray LDS doctrine.
 However, it’s not the full picture.
-To clarify, we believe that we are all God’s children.
+To clarify, we believe that we are all God’s children and that we are all coeternal beings along with God.
+There is some creative process that God employs that makes us His children.
+Those scriptures are referenced and commented on here.
 God the Father is a separate being from Christ, and he is the father of both Christ’s spirit and physical body.
 We are only the spiritual offspring of God, not the physical.
-God is also the Father of Satan’s spirit.
-In this way, we do believe that Jesus Christ and Satan are spirit brothers.
-NOT physical bothers—as some who make this claim frame this belief.
-This claim leaves out, however, that we also believe that WE are also spirit brothers of both Christ and Satan.
+In a way, we do believe that Jesus Christ and Satan are brothers, but only in the same way that they are both coeternal beings along with God and the rest of us.
+They are NOT physical bothers—as some who make this claim frame this belief.
+This claim leaves out, however, that we also believe that WE are brothers of both Christ and Satan.
 And leaving that part out of the statement of belief changes the entire framing of the doctrine from one with depth and life-changing meaning to a belief that just sounds a little crazy.
 When we understand the significance of our relationship to God the Father, Jesus Christ, and even to Satan, we understand what it is to be human, to be a Child of God, and what that means in terms of our potential in this life and the next.

-I do not think it is necessary, in this post, to make scriptural arguments as to the validity of the doctrinal claim we make in regard to our spiritual relationship with God, as I am not attempting to convince anyone based on how we interpret scripture, rather I am simply seeking to demonstrate the depth and meaning behind the doctrine in the Church of Jesus Christ of Latter-day Saints.
+I do not think it is necessary, in this post, to make scriptural arguments as to the validity of the doctrinal claim we make in regard to our relationship with God, as I am not attempting to convince anyone based on how we interpret scripture, rather I am simply seeking to demonstrate the depth and meaning behind the doctrine in the Church of Jesus Christ of Latter-day Saints.
 The Church of Jesus Christ’s doctrine on this matter, is that all humans who live and have lived on this earth are literal spirit children of God the Father and that we lived with God in a spiritual life before we came to Earth and received a body.
 This means that we believe all the angels in scripture and all the demons in the scriptures are cut from the same cloth as humans.
 Angels are either premortal spirits or post-mortal spirits (or resurrected men) sent by God to do his work.
 And demons are all premortal spirits that rejected God in the premortal life and were cast out of heaven along with Satan for their rebellion against Him.
-If you would like a comprehensive overview of these beliefs, with scriptural references, go to the links here: Premortal Life, Postmoratlity, Angels, Demons.
+(References: Reference: Premortal Life, Postmoratlity, Angels, Demons.)

 What does this all mean for us, though?
 Well, it means that there is absolute infinite potential for each human that lives on this Earth to bring with them the absolute perfect goodness of Christ or the absolute evil misery of Satan.
 Each human who lives is an embodiment of that war in heaven, if it were not so then that war would not have been necessary.
 We are beings of dueling natures, one of the natural man that seeks to pervert the ways of God and live in abject opposition to the Almighty and one that is a child of God that seeks to bring about peace and goodness in the world in opposition to the devil.
 Each of us lives constantly in direct opposition to ourselves, always fighting to serve God over the natural man or the natural man over God.
 We are beings of hypocrisy to the highest degree, for we will always profess one thing and then do another.
 We will always want to stamp out evil yet commit the same evils ourselves.
 We will fervently protect, with great love and adoration, those who we hold dear, but then in the same breath condemn and seek to destroy those that others hold dear with their own love and adoration.
 We are both selfish and selfless.
 We are both kind and mean.
 We are both good and evil.
 Each and every one of us.